Frequently Asked Questions

 Other departments teach some courses in English (or other languages), but most of their courses tend to be in German.
 Thus, a good knowledge of German will extend your course choices, especially for the interdisciplinary "External Module" in the third semester.

-A working knowledge of German will, of course, also facilitate your general life in Germany.
-However, it is usually possible to get by in English – most people speak some English and will be happy to practise their skills on you!
+Having at least a working knowledge of German will, of course, also facilitate your general life in Germany.
+However, it is usually possible to get through everyday life in English – most people speak some English and will be happy to practise their skills on you!

 Other educational certificates